"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 He still remembered Yuuko disappearing twelve years ago, and he remembered finding Watanuki a few weeks later crouching on the store room cradling Yuuko's kimono close like a child.

-It had made Doumeki angry.
+It made Doumeki angry.
 "And when will she come back?" he'd asked.
 "How many years are you willing to wait, Watanuki?"

 "It's no use being selfish-" Watanuki started.